World mosquito day is celebrated on the 20th August every year to raise awareness around the importance of mosquito control

 This critical link to the Anopheles mosquito also showed that practical measures to prevent mosquito bites and control mosquito populations — vector control — could be used to prevent malaria.

-Rapid urbanisation, increases in international trade and travel, climate change and changing agricultural practices are all contributing to the increases in mosquito and other vector-borne diseases.
+Rapid urbanisation, increases in international trade and travel and changing agricultural practises are all contributing to the increases in mosquito and other vector-borne diseases.
 History shows that vector control efforts need to be continuously supported by all countries to maintain expertise and capacity.
 This is essential to detect threats, prevent resurgence of deadly diseases and cope with new outbreaks of diseases.

-The virus is primarily spread through bites of infected Aedes species of mosquito, including Ae. aegypti and Ae. albopictus, but many regions have local Aedes species that can transmit the virus.
+The Zika virus is primarily spread through bites of infected Aedes species of mosquito, including Ae. aegypti and Ae. albopictus, but many regions have local Aedes species that can transmit the virus.
 The virus can also be transmitted from a pregnant mother to her foetus, through blood transfusions and through sex.
-The experience of the recent Zika outbreak showed the importance of an integrated approach in controlling the outbreak that should include integrated vector management, risk communication, sexual and reproductive health services, health education and healthcare.
+Experience in past Zika outbreaks showed the importance of an integrated approach in controlling the outbreak that should include integrated vector management, risk communication, sexual and reproductive health services, health education and healthcare.